mikenguyen13/data_analysis/_book/11-imputation.md

 # Imputation (Missing Data)

-Imputation is a statistical procedure where you replace missing data with *some values*
+Imputation is a statistical procedure where you replace missing data with *some reasonable values*

 -   Unit imputation = single data point